 Semester in Buenos AiresThis semester program offers students the opportunity to study Latin American culture and study at the Universidad de San Andres, a small liberal arts college in the suburbs of Buenos Aires.
 Students will live and learn in this vibrant metropolis while taking communication courses that count toward major credit at USC.
 Buenos Aires is one of the largest cities in Latin America and will give students the chance to explore the world view of Latin America and how it relates to communication, mass media and the world at large.

 Semester or Year in BrisbaneThe University of Queensland (UQ) is one of Australia's premier higher education institutions.
-Brisbane, with over one million residents, is Australia's third-largest and fastestgrowing city.
+Brisbane, with more than one million residents, is Australia's third-largest and fastest-growing city.
 USC undergraduates enroll in regular university courses in a wide variety of subjects.
-Courses are available in the humanities, social sciences, science, engineering and information technology.
+Courses are available in the humanities, social sciences, science and engineering.
 UQ is a great option for kinesiology and natural science majors.
 Students may choose to live on or off campus.

-Semester or Year in CanberraLocated in the capital city of Canberra, the Australian National University offers USC undergraduates the opportunity to study alongside Australian students for a semester or year.
-Courses are available in the schools of arts and letters, Asian studies, economics and commerce, engineering and information technology, law, and science.
-Fine arts majors may pursue studio arts courses at the Institute of the Arts.
+Semester or Year in CanberraLocated in the capital city of Canberra, the Australian National University (ANU) offers USC undergraduates the opportunity to study alongside Australian students for a semester or year.
+Courses are available in the schools of arts and social sciences, Asian studies, economics and commerce, engineering and computer science, law and science.
+Fine arts majors may pursue studio arts courses at the ANU School of Art.
 Students live in university-affiliated residence halls.

 Semester at the University of New South Wales, SydneyThis spring semester program offers students the chance to live and study in Australia's most exciting city.
-Students choose from a wide variety of courses offered at the University of New South Wales (UNSW), one of Australia's premiere universities.
+Students choose from a wide variety of courses offered at the University of New South Wales (UNSW), one of Australia's "Group of Eight" premier universities.
 UNSW is located close to the hub of Sydney's central business district.
 The program will give students the chance to explore mass media and communication in a challenging environment with a distinct world view, very different from that of the United States, but is also open to all majors.
-For further information, contact the Annenberg School for Communication, Room 140, call (213) 821-1276, email email@example.com or visit annenberg.usc.edu/international.
+For further information, contact the Annenberg School for Communication, Room 140, call (213) 821-2180, email email@example.com or visit annenberg.usc.edu/international.